ethereum/trin/book/src/concepts/README.md

 When that happens, the Portal Network can supply users with that purged data.

-## Why do Portal clients use less space?
+## How do Portal clients use less space?

 Each Portal Network client stores a user-configurable fraction of the data.
 The client retrieves any missing data from peers, on demand.
 Just like a full node, the client can cryptographically prove the data it serves.